 Click Front or Back view, bigger

-When I built my radio setup, I could have purchase the female plug for the back of the radio, but I wanted to sit the
+When I built my radio setup, I could have attempted to purchase the female plug for the back of the radio, but I wanted to sit the

 radio in a rack, so I purchased a brand new retro-fit rack 49-T4.
 This "retrofit" trick is used so the